tze-yang-tung/tze-yang-tung.github.io/content/_index.md

 Hello, my name is Tze-Yang, I'm a Research Scientist and Entrepreneur.
 My research lies primarily in the junction between machine learning and communications that enable machine learning.
 In particular, I am interested in the emerging **semantic and goal-oriented communications** paradigm and its relations to machine learning applications.
-I believes that a tight integration between machine learning and communications is essential for future AI developments.
+I believe that a tight integration between machine learning and communications is essential for future AI developments.
+I also write about topics that I am interested in at my [**personal notebook**](https://r0ymanesco.github.io/my-notes/)

 ## Professional Career